fleetdm/fleet/orbit/docs/TUF-Update-Guide.md

 > The `fleetctl updates` commands assume the folders `keys/`, `staged/` and `repository/` exist on the current working directory.

+> IMPORTANT: When syncing the repository make sure to use `--exact-timestamps`.
+Otherwise `aws s3 sync` may not sync files that do not change in size, like `timestamp.json`.

 - The `keys/` folder contains the encrypted private keys.
 - The `staged/` folder contains uncommitted changes (usually empty because `fleetctl updates` commands automatically commit the changes).
 - The `repository/` folder contains the full TUF repository.